Research Themes

 • The program includes at least 18 hours of cultural immersion, with visits to historic and cultural landmarks such as Durham Cathedral, Alnwick Castle, and Hadrian’s Wall.

-• You will collaborate with students from the U.S., U.K., Germany, and Portugal, culminating in participation in the annual Digital Civics Exchange (DCX) event.
+• You will collaborate with students from the U.S., U.K., Germany, and Portugal, including participation in the annual Digital Civics Exchange (DCX) event.

 • Continuous Support